 This Boston Cream Pie Crepe Cake takes a bit of planning to execute, but SO worth it!
 It’s not the type of cake you bake on a whim.
-If you’re looking for an easy and quick cake recipe, then check out some of my emergency cakes (zucchini and carrot).
+If you’re looking for quick and easy cake recipes, then check out this zucchini cake and carrot cake, and lemon cake.

 - Extra Crepes can be double-wrapped in plastic and refrigerated up to 3 days or frozen up to 2 months.

 - If you use a 9-10 inch skillet to cook the crepes you will need to use ¼ cup of batter.

 - The crepe batter will make about 24 6- to 7-inch crepes or 18 to 9- to 10-inch crepes.